shakfu/aharker_externals/README.md

 [^1]: `ajh.wiiremote` is not converted because some of the `IOBluetooth.framework` c-apis it uses are deprecated with only objc api replacements available.

+Thanks to Alex Harker for help in sorting out some build issues.

 ## Overview